 Hypothesis Two: There is no significant difference in the academic performance in Biology of Senior Secondary School students exposed to Chatbot AI based on gender.

-Table 4: ANCOVA analysis of the academic performance in Biology of Senior Secondary based on gender

-School students exposed to Chatbot AI and those exposed to expository method
+Table 4: ANCOVA analysis of the academic performance in Biology of Senior Secondary School students exposed to Chatbot AI and those exposed to expository method based on gender a.
+R Squared = .000 (Adjusted R Squared = -.006)